IntersectMBO/plutus/plutus-metatheory/src/Algorithmic/ReductionEC.lagda.md

                 (trans (<>>-length az'' []) (cong (Data.Nat._+ 0) (sym q))))))))
       (+-comm (bwd-length az') 0))))

--- this proof is defined by pattern matching on the builtin -- it could probably be made shorter by giving cases for particular -- types/arities bappTermLem : ∀  b {A}{az as}(M : ∅ ⊢ A)(p : az <>> (Term ∷ as) ∈ arity b)
+-- these two proofs are defined by pattern matching on the builtin, -- they are very long and very ugly.
+They could probably be made -- shorter by giving cases for particular types/arities, and adding a -- lemma that knocks off a more general class of impossible _<>>_∈_ -- inhabitants.

+bappTermLem : ∀  b {A}{az as}(M : ∅ ⊢ A)(p : az <>> (Term ∷ as) ∈ arity b)
   → BApp b p M → ∃ λ A' → ∃ λ A'' → A ≡ A' ⇒ A''
 bappTermLem addInteger _ _ base = _ ,, _ ,, refl